openEOPlatform/documentation/getting-started/javascript/index.md

 No further action is required, if you have installed the client via npm.
 :::

-As OpenID Connect authentication is a bit more complex and depends on the environment your are using it in, please refer to the [JavaScript client documentation](https://open-eo.github.io/openeo-js-client/2.0.0/OidcProvider.html) for more information.
+As OpenID Connect authentication is a bit more complex and depends on the environment your are using it in, please refer to the general [Authentication documentation for openEO Platform](../../authentication/index.md) and the [JavaScript client documentation](https://open-eo.github.io/openeo-js-client/2.0.0/OidcProvider.html) for more information.

 ## Creating a (user-defined) process